 Once a month (or as you wish), show a movie after school.
 We suggest charging $5 per person or $10 per family and providing popcorn for the people attending as long as they bring their own container (to reduce the amount of waste.)
 Please make sure your school has permission to show movies to groups.
 School boards sometimes purchase a license to be able to show movies to large audiences.

 Book and a Buck (or two!)

-Have students or colleagues donate a new children’s book and a buck or two to put toward the mailing cost.
-Any remaining money can be sent to use for other ISEE initiatives in education.
+Have students or colleagues donate a new children’s book and a buck or two for scholastic materials to be purchased in Uganda.
 Inside the front cover, have the donor write a message to the child in Uganda reading the book.
 Please print the message in clear block letters (no handwriting) and please do not include email or snail mail addresses.
 Send the books to us and we will deliver them to the schools that we work with in Uganda.

 $5.00 “Sponsor a Book” Labels

-Create unique book labels or use the one provided here to print on sticky labels (or paper to be cut) and sell to people who want to sponsor a book.
+Create unique book labels and sell to people who want to sponsor a book.
 People pay for a label that will be glued inside a book purchased in Uganda that matches the Ugandan curriculum.
 Textbooks in Uganda cost as little as $5.00 each so a label will provide a copy of a textbook to a classroom where no textbooks are available for the students to use or a limited amount of textbooks are shared between all the students.